hoothin/PagetualGuide/docs/rules/wheel.md

 # wheel
->Set to true so the next page action will only effect when the mouse wheel roll
+>Set to true so the next‑page action only triggers when the mouse wheel scrolls.

 Example:
 --